bersch/ideal-rectifier-lt4320/README.md

 ============================

-The KiCAD files will be published as soon as possible.
+The KiCad files will be published as soon as possible.

 For more information please refer to